When & Where to Photograph Brown & Grizzly Bears in Alaska

 June is also the longest month of daylight, so you will have longer hours to watch and photograph bears.
 Wildflowers will also be out in their glory.

 Mid-July thru early August is generally the best time to photograph sows with cubs.
-Cubs are usually born in January and are about 6 months old by that time.
+Cubs are usually born in January and are about 6 months old July.
 It is the best combination of time when they are old enough to be outside and active enough to follow the sow around, play around, explore.

 That doesn’t mean you will get the type of interactions you may want (see above).
 The females with their 6 month old cubs start to leave the den in late June-early July.
 It is a great month for watching bears play, graze, and nurse, though it is also the most crowded for visitors.
 Logistics and (plane/boat) traffic will be at its peak, and some lodges and flight operators price July visits higher than other months.